Mjmalin/WordleSolver/README.md

 ![image](./wordlepic18.png)

+### 2. Recommending Guesses

 Next, the program needs to recommend guesses.
 To do this, it must first compare every possible guess to every possible solution, storing the theoretical greys, yellows, and greens that each guess/solution pairing would produce.
 It is important to check every possible guess, since very often the best guess is not a possible solution.

 ![image](./wordlepic20.png)

-For every guess, the program must now sort the grey, yellow, greens of those solutions into "groups."
+For every guess, the program sorts the grey, yellow, greens of those solutions into "groups."
 For instance, if only 2 solutions for the same guess produce "grey grey yellow grey grey," the program tracks that unique string of colors and stores the count "2."

 ![image](./wordlepic21.png)